Image

 The Review:

-I’d like to thank TOR and Seanan McGuire for the chance to read and review an early copy of Lost in the Moment and Found!
+I’d like to thank Macmillan Audio, Netgalley, and Adrian Tchaikovsky for the chance to listen to an early audiobook copy of Service Model!

 Other books you might like: